How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Results

-Now that we have measured cell strain changes, which is related to cell shape, in response to tissue-scale compression, we invoke a simplifying assumption to proceed at the next smallest length scale.
+Now that we have the relationship between changes in cell strain, which is related to cell shape, in response to tissue-scale compression, we use a simplifying assumption to proceed at the next smallest length scale.
 Our simplifying assumption is that cell nuclear shape tracks cell shape.
-We can now apply mechanical deformations to our deformable cell nuclei that track cell deformations and ask how does the chromatin organization change in response.
-Granted, our model for chromatin is indeed a coarse-grained one in that it does not contain a detailed chromatin model with multiple pairs of chromosomes, for example.
-However, we can ask questions for several example perturbations, such as for a given number of chromatin crosslinks and linkages, by how much does the chromatin chain locally displace in the presence of uni-axial compression?
-And should the number of crosslinks or linkages be perturbed, by how much does the local displacements change?
-Do local displacement changes track with the local perturbations?
-We can indeed still learn things from coarse-grained simulations in terms of generic trends.
+We then take mechanical deformations that track cell deformations and apply them to our deformable cell nucleus to ask how does the chromatin organization change?
+While our model for chromatin is a coarse-grained one, we can still ask the following questions for several types of perturbations: For a given number of chromatin crosslinks and linkages, by how much does the chromatin chain locally displace in the presence of uni-axial compression?
+And should we perturb the number of crosslinks or linkages by how much does the local displacements change?
+We will use small differences in the number of crosslinkers as a minimal model for slightly different chromatin structures to represent genetically-close species in which the pairwise geonomic interactions remain conserved, however, higher order chromatin structure, such as topologically-associated domains, appear not be conserved~\cite{Eres2019}.
+Our generic chromatin model can teach us something about how the chromatin reorganizes in response to cell nuclear shape changes given cellular shape changes.